-Stirring the simmering 'designer baby' potMarch 13th, 2014 in Genetics /
+Stirring the simmering 'designer baby' potMarch 13, 2014 in Medicine & Health / Genetics

 From genetic and genomic testing to new techniques in human assisted reproduction, various technologies are providing parents with more of a say about the children they have and "stirring the pot of 'designer baby' concerns," writes Thomas H. Murray, President Emeritus of The Hastings Center, in a commentary in Science.